phyraPH/ShellStream/README.md

-* Update: The normal and CFO version (for me) are no longer being detected by windows Defender.
-I also added a bit more advanced version of the CFO version.
+* Update: It's now detected by Windows Defender.
+I'll plan on adding more features but detection is not the no 1 priority right now.
 # ShellStream

 Windows-based application downloads a binary file from a server using WinHTTP and executes it by copying it to memory and invoking it with a function pointer.
 This should only be intended for ethical purposes.